amrmhassan/smart-wallet/NOTES.md

 # let the user add outcomes more than what he has in his income to let the current money be negative
 `-- or let him add a debt

+# you might change the total Mony indication to the Savings indeication